drtyhbo/drty/docs/forms.md

 ## Validation

 Let's say a user has submitted a form via POST.
-To load those values into your form, do:
+To load the POST values into your form, do:

 	var form = NewForm(request.POST);

-`form` now contains the values the user has entered.
+`form` now contains the submitted values.

 To validate the form, call `form.clean()`.
 This will return true if everything validated successfully, or false otherwise.
 If the validation was unsuccessful, `form.errors` will contain a hash of the error